mekwall/jquery-throttle/README.md

 #jQuery Throttle#
 A minimalistic function throttler for jQuery.

+Check out the [performance test](http://jsperf.com/jquery-throttle-methods) of the method used in this plugin.

 ##Usage##
 For now, see [test case on jsFiddle](http://jsfiddle.net/mekwall/2geJ9/) on how it's used.